We all would like to reduce our tax exposure and minimise risk of an audit by the regulators.

 Division 7A captures situations where shareholders access company profits in the form of loans, payments or forgiven debts.
 If certain steps are not taken, such as placing the ‘payment’ under a complying loan agreement, these amounts are treated as a deemed unfranked dividend and taxable at the taxpayer’s marginal tax rate.

-The ATO provided an extension for COVID-19 impacted taxpayers unable to meet their minimum loan repayments under a Division 7A loan agreement in the 2019-20 year until 30 June 2021 (where they applied for an extension).
-These loans will need to be brought up to date by 30 June 2021 to avoid a deemed dividend being triggered.
+The ATO provided an extension for COVID-19 impacted taxpayers who were unable to meet their minimum loan repayments under a Division 7A loan agreement in the 2020-21 year until 30 June 2022 (where they applied for an extension).
+These loans will need to be brought up to date by 30 June 2022 to avoid a deemed dividend being triggered.

 Before rolling over your accounting software for the new financial year, make sure you: